-- 2. After application for admission to the Professional Internship, the student's application file will be reviewed by the Office of Laboratory Programs and the student will be notified of acceptance or denial by the Office of Laboratory Programs.
+- and the dean the exclusion of students from the internship based on criteria other than scholarship. - 2.
+After application for admission to the Professional Internship, the student's application file will be reviewed by the Certification Office and the student will be notified of acceptance or denial.
 In the event of denial, an interview may be requested by the student with the Committee for Admission to Professional Internship.
+The student may reapply for admission after deficiencies are met in lieu of or in addition to an interview. - Students may not enroll in additional courses during the Professional Internship.
+Requests for exceptions will be considered only in unusual cases.

+II.
+Internship requirements

-The student may reapply for admission after deficiencies are met in lieu of or in addition to an interview. - 3.
-Students may not enroll in additional courses during the Professional Internship.
-Requests for exceptions will be considered only in unusual cases. - II.
-Internship Requirements - A. The student must complete the Professional Internship at AUM. - B. Interns must be exposed to and given experience in all responsibilities of the classroom teacher. - C. Interns must be responsible for planning, teaching, and evaluating at least one major unit of work. - D. The student will receive a letter grade in the internship.
+- A. The student must complete the Professional Internship at AUM. - B. Interns must be exposed to and given experience in all responsibilities of the classroom teacher. - C. Interns must be responsible for planning, teaching and evaluating at least one major unit of work. - D. The student will receive a letter grade in the internship.
 In the event the intern receives a letter grade of D or F, the student must reapply for and repeat the internship.
-The new application must be approved by the Committee for the Professional Internship prior to enroll ment in the internship course. - III.
-Retention and Completion Requirements
+The new application must be approved by the Committee for the Professional Internship prior to enrollment in the internship course.

+III.
+Retention and completion requirements

 To remain in the professional program, each student shall make satisfactory progress as determined by continuous evaluation according to institutional policies and procedures.
-The following minimum requirements shall be met to qualify for Class B certification
+The following minimum requirements shall be met to qualify for Class B certification:

-- A. Satisfactory completion of a state approved program with at least a 2.5 grade point average (on a 4.0 point scale) on all work attempted and at least a 2.5 grade point average with no grade less than a C accepted on all work attempted in the teaching field and in professional teacher education. - B. Demonstrated readiness to teach through on-the-job performance as an intern as determined by use of the AUM Intern Evaluation form. - C. Completion of the Teacher Education Program not later than four years after admission to the program.
-A student who does not complete the program within a four year period may be reinstated, consistent with AUM policy. - D. A passing score on a comprehensive examination for students beginning collegiate study fall 1989 or after.

-- E. A passing score on the appropriate PRAXIS II Test. - IV.
-Persons to Whom These Criteria Apply The student pursuing initial teaching certification at the B level must make application for admission to Professional Internship and be screened according to the previously listed criteria.
+- A. Satisfactory completion of a state approved program with at least a 2.5 grade point average (on a 4.0 point scale) on all work attempted and at least a 2.5 grade point average with no grade less than a C accepted on all work attempted in the teaching field and in professional teacher education. - B. Demonstrated readiness to teach through on-the-job performance as an intern as determined by use of the AUM Intern Evaluation form. - C. Completion of the Teacher Education Program no later than four years after admission to the program.
+A student who does not complete the program within a four year period may be reinstated, consistent with AUM policy. - D. A passing score on a comprehensive examination for students beginning collegiate study fall 1989 or after. - E. A passing score on the appropriate PRAXIS II Test. - IV.
+Persons to whom these criteria apply must make application for admission to Professional Internship and be screened according to the previously listed criteria.